Russia is an amazing country, but before you can enjoy its myriad of sights, you’ll need to get your hands on a visa.

-You now have to fill in the information from the invitation into your visa application.
-The important things are:
+You now have to enter the information from the invitation into your visa application.
+The important things you’ll need for your visa application are:

 - Ministry of Foreign Affairs reference number

-Like with Russia Support, let’s see the steps below:
+As with Russia Support, let’s view each of the steps below:

-Like with Russia Support, you just have to fill in the information from your invitation in your visa application (more about this below).
+As with Russia Support, you just need to enter the information detailed in your invitation into your visa application (more about this below).
 The important bits of info are:

 - Ministry of Foreign Affairs reference number

-Before continuing, make sure you have all the info we mentioned earlier.
+Before continuing, make sure you have all the information and documents I mentioned earlier.
 To recap, this information includes: